Raid of Panipat (1770)

 The Raid of Panipat (1770) was a raid on 4 January 1770 by the Sikh forces led by Jassa Singh Ahluwalia against the Mughal forces led by Zabita Khan.

 Background

-During the winter of 1767 after Diwali, the Sikhs moved near the territory of Panipat.
+During the winter of 1767, after Diwali, the Sikhs moved near the territory of Panipat.
 Najib ad-Dawlah came with his army to fight against them.
-However, he realized that he couldn't fight the Khalsa and saw their control over places like Sirhind and Lahore.
+However, he realised that he couldn't fight the Khalsa and saw their control over places like Sirhind and Lahore.
 The Mughals were scared of the Sikhs attacking Delhi since they would most likely lose their capital.
 Therefore, Najib wrote a letter to the Mughal emperor Shah Alam II to resign his task of Delhi.

 In March 1768, Najib finally resigned.
 His son Zabita Khan was appointed the task to defend Delhi.
 He was told by his father to settle matters with the Sikhs either through a battle or by reaching a compromise.

 Battle

 In January 1770, the Sikhs entered the estates of Najib.
 The Sikhs raided and plundered Panipat on January 4.
 Zabita Khan came to oppose them.
 The Sikhs demanded a large sum as the price of their friendship.
 Zabita declined to even entertain such proposals.
 The Sikhs advanced from Panipat plundering villages around Panipat, Sonepat and Karnal area.